License Tensions Could Cost IONQ More Than The SKYT Acquisition

 Why packaging is not the answer

 Confronted with these scaling limits, IonQ could continue extending conventional 2D fabrication, but only through increasingly complex approaches.
 That pressure typically shifts the industry toward advanced 2.5D packaging, often presented as the natural next step.
-It is not
+It is not.

 3D monolithic integration: the structural fix